ipph-development/assessments/readme.md

 # Assessment

-Pick either the React assignment **or** the Python assignment, **not both**.

-Either should take you less than 2 hours to complete this.
+The React assignment should take you less than 2 hours to complete.
 If you go over, please stop.

-Send a link to paulzakin@bsd.uchicago.edu with a link to the repo with yoursolution once complete.
+Send a link to paulzakin@bsd.uchicago.edu with a link to the repo with your solution once complete.

-## React
+## Overview

 Build a React + TypeScript application utilizing the GitHub API to show data related to a given user.